ibm-watson-data-lab/location-tracker-envoy-server/README.md

  ![Location Tracker Sample Places](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/05/locationTracker2CloudantPlaces2.png)

-Follow the instructions below to get the Location Tracker Envoy Server up and running below.
+Follow the instructions below to get the Location Tracker Envoy Server up and running.
 Once you are finished follow the instructions to download and run the [Location Tracker app](https://github.com/ibm-cds-labs/location-tracker-client-swift).

 ## Prerequisites

 The Location Tracker Envoy Server uses [Cloudant Envoy](https://github.com/cloudant-labs/envoy) which requires CouchDB features not currently available in the official release of Cloudant.
 Before you can run the Location Tracker Envoy Server please configure a new Cloudant instance in Bluemix called `cloudant-location-tracker-db`.
-If you have already deployed the non-Envoy version of the Location Tracker Server and have created this Cloudant instance you may skip this step.
+If you have already deployed the non-Envoy version of the Location Tracker Server you may already have a Cloudant instance by this name and can continue to the next step.

 After you create your Cloudant instance you will need to request that the account be moved to the Cloudant cluster "Porter" with an email to support@cloudant.com stating your account name.